GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Pastoral Note: Has this ever happened to you?
 Your family thinks that you are a basket case.
 But, when push comes to shove, we must ultimately choose God’s will over ours, or that of our parents.
 You really need to lean hard on Jesus who certainly knows what this is all about.

-(2) Questioning the motive of Jesus, “his brothers said to him, ‘Leave here and go to Judea . . . for no one works in secret if he seeks to be known openly.
+(2) Questioning the motive of Jesus, “his brothers said to him, ‘Leave here and go to Judea …for no one works in secret if he seeks to be known openly.
 If you do these things, show yourself to the world.’
 For not even his brothers believed in him” (Jn.
 7:4-5).
  This is to say, Jesus’ half-brothers thought that Jesus was into self-seeking.

 d.
 Jesus was doubted by his closest ally, but he kept himself from being discouraged while maintaining his support of the friend.